Thorn-Vouel-Berg Government: Domestic policy

 The government was forced to abandon two large-scale infrastructure projects in the face of popular opposition.
 In 1977, it cancelled plans for a nuclear power plant in Remerschen.
 This project had faced criticism from the anti-nuclear movement, partly due to the context of the Three Mile Island accident in the United States.
-Another project that caused controversy was that of the "Centre 300", a planned home for the European Parliament, designed by the French architect Taillibert.
+Another project that caused controversy was that of the "Centre 300", a planned hemicycle-shaped home for the European Parliament, designed by the French architect Taillibert.
+Public mockery had given this building the name Kueb ("crow").
+An architecturally ambitious design, it was meant to consolidate Luxembourg's position as a seat of the European Communities.
+Under the pressure of public opinion, the government greatly reduced the initial dimensions of the project.

 Economic policy

 The start of the new government coincided with the beginnings of the economic crisis.
 From late 1974, the prices and exports in the steel sector sank.
 The value of steel production sank by 33% in 1975, and GDP decreased by 6,1%.
 In late 1975, inflation rose above 10%.
 However, this time it was not merely a market readjustment, but the crisis was structural in nature.
 The decline in steel production turned out to be permanent, and irreversible.
 From 1974 to 1992, steel production decreased by more than 50%, from 6,4 to 3,07 million tonnes.
 Over the same period, ARBED cut back its work force by more than two-thirds, from 27,000 to 8,100.
 The role of the Thorn government, and subsequent governments, was to consist of managing the crisis such as to avoid mass layoffs, and to guide the transition towards a post-industrial economy.

 In July 1975, the government introduced a law allowing it to take measures to avoid layoffs and to assure full employment.
 This law also established an "economic committee" charged with closely monitoring the economic situation.
 A second law opened a budget credit of 250 million francs to finance extraordinary works in the general interest.
 In 1977, faced with the worsening of the steel crisis, the government created a new body for dialogue and consultation: a Tripartite Coordination Committee, including representatives of the government, employers, and the trade unions.
 The Tripartite conference for the steel industry came to a first agreement, concluded on 19 March 1979 and included in the law of 8 June 1979, on restructuring and modernisation of the steel industry.
 This institutionalised cooperation between the social partners has since been described as the "Luxembourg model".
 The Tripartite made it possible to use consensus to manage a structural crisis which was becoming a problem of national solidarity.
 Two measures in particular allowed heavy industry to reduce its headcount without massive layoffs: on the one hand, the creation of a "Division Anti-Crise" – the DAC – employing the workers who were the victims of rationalisation efforts, on the other hand, the installation of an obligatory pre-retirement at 57 years for steel industry workers.
 The operation was financed by a national solidarity tax.